 A crate is often developed by more than one person, or the primary maintainer may change over time!
 The owner of a crate is the only person allowed to publish new versions of the crate, but an owner may designate additional owners.

 $ cargo owner --add my-buddy $ cargo owner --remove my-buddy $ cargo owner --add github:rust-lang:owners $ cargo owner --remove github:rust-lang:owners

 The owner IDs given to these commands must be GitHub user names or GitHub teams.

 If a user name is given to

---add, that user becomes a “named” owner, with
+--add, that user is invited as a “named” owner, with

 full rights to the crate.
 In addition to being able to publish or yank versions